go-monk/doing-many-things-in-parallel/README.md

-Computers (not people!) are very good at doing many things quickly.
+Computers (not people!) are good at doing many things quickly.
 Very many things and very quickly.
-For example, here's a function that does something; it sleeps for a second:
+For example, here's a function that does something: it sleeps for a second:

 ```go
 func doSomething() {